-- 1. All NOIs and NOTs shall be signed as follows: - For a corporation these forms shall be signed by a responsible corporate officer.
-For the purpose of this section, a responsible corporate officer means: - 33 superintendent, position of equivalent responsibility, or an individual or position having overall responsibility for environmental matters for the company.
-(A duly authorized representative may thus be either a named individual or any individual occupying a named position) and,
+- 1. All NOIs and NOTs shall be signed as follows: - a.
+For a corporation these forms shall be signed by a responsible corporate officer.
+For the purpose of this section, a responsible corporate officer means:

 (Part VII.H.2.b)